simonbogutzky/RollerShutterFirmware-esp32/README.md

-# RollerShutterFirmware: Firmware for an esp32 to control VELUX INTEGRA shutters
+# RollerShutterFirmware: Firmware for an ESP32 to Control VELUX INTEGRA Shutters
 Authors: Simon Bogutzky

 License: [MIT](https://opensource.org/licenses/MIT)

 Version: 1.2.0

-Document version: 1.2.1
+Document version: 1.2.2

-Date: 30/05/2020
+Date: 31/05/2020

-## What is the RollerShutterFirmware?
+## What is the Roller Shutter Firmware?
 The RollerShutterFirmware is a firmware for an esp32 to control for example VELUX INTEGRA via an integrated web server or the [RollerShutterApp](https://github.com/sbogutzky/RollerShutterApp/).

-## Using the RollerShutterFirmware
+## Using the Roller Shutter Firmware

 ### Hardware Installation Instructions
 I use for the wireless connection a NodeMCU-32S ESP32 development board (similar to [Waveshare NodeMCU-32S ESP32 Development Board](https://www.amazon.com/dp/B07TXNK6P1/ref=cm_sw_em_r_mt_dp_U_DbcMEbPJSWKTA)), based on the popular [ESP32](http://espressif.com/) chipset.